 While on the City Council, his special interest was promoting the construction of light rail down Santa Fe Drive.
 Reynolds traveled many times to Washington, D.C., to convince Congress, the Administration and the Transit Authority to fund the Littleton light rail project.
 In 1996 he obtained $120 million of the $180 million needed for the project from the Federal Government.
 The balance of $60 million needed to be funded locally.
 The construction broke ground in 1997 during his last year as mayor.

 Reynolds also served as president of Arapahoe Community College.
 He has been a member of the Englewood Sertoma and Englewood Jaycees.
-As a volunteer, he has served as president of Holy Trinity Lutheran Church Council and worked on the finance committee of the Lutheran School of Theology.
-He also volunteers his accounting services for Republican candidates and Meals on Wheels.
+As a volunteer, he served as president of Holy Trinity Lutheran Church Council and worked on the finance committee of the Lutheran School of Theology.

 Dennis Reynolds' other awards and volunteer positions:

 Board of Directors of the Hudson Gardens and Events Center